crs4/bbmri-it-school-tutorials/09-remote-services/ssh.md

 # SSH - Execute command on remote host

-In addition to opening a remote shell, you can use SSH to remotely execute commands.
+With SSH, in addition to opening a remote shell, you can remotely execute commands.

 Execute `hostname` on the remote server and see the output locally: